mdhaber/scipy/paper.md

 [@PRtukey_hsd], a function for performing Tukey's HSD test.

-The most computationally-challenging part of implementing Tukey's HSD test is the evaluation of the cumulative distribution function (CDF) of the studentized range distribution, which is given by
+The most computationally-challenging part of implementing Tukey's HSD test is the evaluation of the cumulative distribution function of the studentized range distribution, which is given by

 \begin{eqnarray*}